Collins Street, Melbourne: Architecture

-The old Commercial Bank of Australia Limited domed Chamber exists within the post modern 333 Collins Street tower.
+The old Commercial Bank of Australia Limited domed Chamber exists within the postmodern 333 Collins Street tower.
 It was designed by Lloyd Tayler and Alfred Dunn and built in 1891.
-Some of Australia's tallest buildings are along Collins Street, including the Rialto Towers, Collins Place towers 1 & 2, Nauru House, 120 Collins Street and 101 Collins Street and ANZ World Headquarters (at 380 Collins Street, which is integrated into the old Stock Exchange and Gothic Bank).
+Some of Australia's tallest buildings are along Collins Street, including the Rialto Towers, Collins Place towers 1 & 2, Nauru House, 120 Collins Street and 101 Collins Street and the former ANZ World Headquarters, at 380 Collins Street, behind the old Stock Exchange and Gothic Bank.

+The 1929 built Francis House at 107 Collins Street, was the first building awarded the Street Architecture Medal and was designed by architects Blackett and Forster for pharmacists Henry Francis & Co.
+It still stands in near original condition, a handsome but narrow fronted five storey commercial building with a fine grained street level shopfront currently leased by Bally.

 The Bank of New South Wales Melbourne building, completed in 1857, earned architect Joseph Reed a first prize in architecture.
 When the building was demolished in 1935, the facade was transplanted to the University of Melbourne in Parkville to become the Commerce Building.
 It is now retained on the facade of the new building being constructed for the Faculty of Architecture, Building and Planning.

 Shopping and boutiques

-Collins Street is Melbourne's premier shopping street and retailers with flagship stores there include: Prada, Louis Vuitton, Moncler, Tiffany & Co, Bulgari, Giorgio Armani, Dior, Bottega Veneta, Saint Laurent, Balenciaga, Celine, TAG Heuer, Paspaley, Cartier, Gucci, Ermenegildo Zegna, Burberry, Bally, Max Mara, Hermès, Dolce & Gabbana, Christian Louboutin, Fendi, Versace, Golden Goose, Berluti, Chopard, Tom Ford, Hugo Boss, Van Cleef & Arpels, Omega, Jaeger-LeCoultre, Georg Jensen, Rolex, Paul Smith, Longchamp, Aesop, Longines, Jan Logan, Montblanc, Miss Louise, Franck Muller and department store Harrolds.
+Collins Street is Melbourne's premier shopping street and retailers with flagship stores there include: Prada, Louis Vuitton, Moncler, Tiffany & Co, Bulgari, Giorgio Armani, Dior, Bottega Veneta, Saint Laurent, Balenciaga, Celine, TAG Heuer, Paspaley, Cartier, Gucci, Ermenegildo Zegna, Burberry, Bally, Max Mara, Hermès, Dolce & Gabbana, Christian Louboutin, Fendi, Jimmy Choo, Versace, Golden Goose, Berluti, Breitling, Fred, Chopard, Hugo Boss, Van Cleef & Arpels, Omega, Jaeger-LeCoultre, Georg Jensen, Rolex, Loewe, Longchamp, Aesop, Longines, Anthony Squires, Hardy Brothers, Jan Logan, Bremont, Montblanc, Miss Louise and Franck Muller.

-Major shopping centres include Collins Place, Block Arcade, Georges on Collins, 80 Collins, St Collins Lane, Collins 234 and Centreway.
+Major shopping centres include Collins Place, Block Arcade, Georges on Collins, 80 Collins, Collins 234, 260 Collins and Centreway.